 The INSPIRE Journal is a publication of The INSPIRE Project.
-The Spring/Summer 2013 issue is dedicated to our late Executive Director, Kathleen Franzen.
-Click Here to Read>
+The Spring/Summer 2015 issue will be published in April.

 In honor of INSPIRE’s founder, Dr. Bill Taylor, INSPIRE with its partners has established this annual scholarship program.
 Scientifically oriented undergraduate and graduate students and high school seniors who are currently or will be attending a DC college or university are encouraged to apply.
 CLICK HERE